-CMV Magellan, built in 1985 for CCL-Carnival Cruise Line, departed its Oman anchorage (Persian Gulf) on Monday, January 18.
+CMV Magellan, 1985-built for CCL-Carnival Cruise Line, departed its Oman anchorage (Persian Gulf) on Monday, January 18.
 Under the name "Mages", the vessel is heading east to India, where is expected to arrive at the end of the week.

 Popular in the UK cruise market due to her smaller size, Magellan had been sailing for the past 5 years for CMV.
 The ship was the start of an effort to modernize the line's operation that later saw CMV buy additional vessels from Carnival Corporation.